Chandan-Shaw/Characterization/README.md

  The resistance value is measured in **Ohms (Ω)**

  Given by Ohm’s Law:   `` V=I×R ``
+ **Important Point** :- By the resistance we can control the current.

  **Used of Resistor**
  - Its main use is to limit or control the flow of electric current in a circuit.